 Each Submission must include:

-An abstract (250 word limitation) – New this year: The abstract submission is divided by section into individual fields.
+- An abstract (250 word limitation) – Again this year: The abstract submission is divided by section into individual fields.
 You can include as many words as you like per section, but the total of all abstract sections must not exceed 250 words.

 Each presenter must provide: